ethaeral/ChatGQT/_posts/2023-10-03-Code-Solving-Flow.md

     - Make comments of places where it needs refractoring
 - ToBe
     - With no bottleneck, unnecessary work, duplicated work
-- Output (Optimize) **
-    - Is this the desired outcome if not:
-        - Check if all info has been used
-        - Check if there's more that can be optimized

 Break down After all:
 - Further testing
     - Look for weird spaces
     - Hot spots
+- Further optimization
+    - Check if all info has been used
+    - Check if there's more that can be optimized